To view or download this policy as a PDF click Community and General Policies Documents

 Residents who require assistance to submit a complaint will be given help.
 Council reserves the right to decline to investigate an oral complaint until the complaint is put in writing and signed by the individual making the complaint.

-Complaints should be from individual parties, or on behalf of a recognized group or organisation.
+Complaints should be from individual parties, or on behalf of a recognised group or organisation.
 They should deal with a specific instance, incident or issue and provide factual evidence of the complaint.
 While Council welcomes feedback that includes a resident’s opinion about service provision, no complaint will be considered valid unless evidence is provided.

 Council acknowledges that in certain circumstances a person may prefer to remain anonymous when providing feedback.
 This may limit Council's ability to obtain essential information and to provide natural justice.
 Nevertheless, Council respects the right to anonymity and will consider all feedback based on the information provided.